 Factors affecting future tax charges

-The UK corporation tax rate of 19% is set to increase to 25% from 1 April 2023.
-The legislation to effect these changes was enacted before the balance sheet date and UK deferred tax has been calculated accordingly.
-As deferred tax is measured at the rates that are expected to apply in the periods when the underlying timing differences reverse, closing deferred tax balances have been calculated based on the above rates.
+The UK corporation tax rate of 19% increased to 25% from 1 April 2023.
+The legislation to effect these changes was enacted before the Balance Sheet date and UK deferred tax has been calculated accordingly.